buzuosheng/use-localstorage/README.md

 `age` is **effective duration** of localstorage item, it will be deal with `ms`.

-so use it like this:
+So use it like this:

 ```js
 {age: '2 days'}  // 172800000